AustenLamacraft/academic-kickstart/content/courses/tqm/jellium/index.md

 \aop_\bk(\tau) = e^{-\tau\xi(\bk)}\aop_\bk,\quad \adop_\bk(\tau) = e^{\tau\xi(\bk)}\adop_\bk.
 $$

 How to we evaluate expectations of time ordered products?
-It's fairly clear that our example \eqref{Wick_Example} is also an identity in this case
+It's fairly clear that our example $\eqref{Wick_Example}$ is also an identity in this case

 $$
 \begin{align}